-Determine your cost or adjusted basis of the timber on hand at the beginning of the year.

-- Add to the amount determined in (1) the cost of any timber units acquired during the year and any additions to capital. - 3) Figure the number of timber units to take into account by adding the number of timber units acquired during the year to the number of timber units on hand in the account at the beginning of the year and then adding (or subtracting) any correction to the estimate of the number of timber units remaining in the account. - 4) Divide the result of (2) by the result of (3).
+- Determine your cost or adjusted basis of the timber on hand at the beginning of the year.
+Adjusted basis is defined under Cost Depletion in the discussion on Mineral Property. - Add to the amount determined in (1) the cost of any timber units acquired during the year and any additions to capital. - 3) Figure the number of timber units to take into account by adding the number of timber units acquired during the year to the number of timber units on hand in the account at the beginning of the year and then adding (or subtracting) any correction to the estimate of the number of timber units remaining in the account. - Divide the result of (2) by the result of (3).
 This is your depletion unit.